Weak units, universal cells, and coherence via universality for bicategories: Regular poly-bicategories and universal 2-cells

 therefore, by uniqueness of factorisations through $p$, we obtain $r = \cutt{j,1}(r,\idd{a})$.
 This proves that $\idd{a}$ is a unit on $a$; the same proof applied to $\coo{X}$ proves that $\idd{a'}$ is a unit on $a'$. \end{proof}

 \begin{prop} Let $X$ be a regular poly-bicategory.
-The following are equivalent: \begin{enumerate} \item for all 1-cells $a$ of $X$, there exist a 1-cell $\overline{a}$ and a divisible 2-cell $p: (a) \to (\overline{a})$; \item for all 1-cells $a$ of $X$, there exist a 1-cell $\overline{a}$ and a divisible 2-cell $p': (\overline{a}) \to (a)$; \item for all 1-cells $a$ of $X$, there exists a (necessarily unique) unit $\idd{a}$ on $a$. \end{enumerate} \end{prop} \begin{proof} Let $a$ be a 1-cell of $X$.
-If there exists a unit $\idd{a}: (a) \to (a)$, it is clearly divisible, and fulfills the other two conditions for $a$.
+The following are equivalent: \begin{enumerate} \item for all 1-cells $a$ of $X$, there exist a 1-cell $\overline{a}$ and a universal 2-cell $p: (a) \to (\overline{a})$; \item for all 1-cells $a$ of $X$, there exist a 1-cell $\overline{a}$ and a universal 2-cell $p': (\overline{a}) \to (a)$; \item for all 1-cells $a$ of $X$, there exists a (necessarily unique) unit $\idd{a}$ on $a$. \end{enumerate} \end{prop} \begin{proof} Let $a$ be a 1-cell of $X$.
+If there exists a unit $\idd{a}: (a) \to (a)$, it is clearly universal, and fulfils the other two conditions for $a$.